wifinigel/wiperf/mkdocs/docs/faq.md

 # FAQ

-## How can I report a bug / ask a question / make a suggestion?
+## How can I report a bug / ask a question / make a suggestion for wiperf?

 Please checkout the [discussion section](https://github.com/wifinigel/wiperf/discussions) of the wiperf site of [GitHub](https://github.com/wifinigel/wiperf/discussions)